HaardTrivedi/ITI1121/README.md

 # ITI1121
-All ITI1121 Assignments.
-This repository contains all ITI1121 assignments.
+ITI1121 - Introduction to Computing II: this repository contains all ITI1121 assignments and labs.